open-telemetry/opentelemetry-specification/specification/metrics/api.md

 * It MUST support at least 1023 characters.
 [OpenTelemetry API](../overview.md#api) authors MAY decide if they want to support more.

-Note the `description` property of an instrument is explicitly disregarded when considering duplicate registration, because it is not semantic in nature.
-Implementations SHOULD use any of the provided `description` values when emitting metrics that had duplicate registrations.

-Instruments can be categorized based on whether they are synchronous or
+Instruments are categorized based on whether they are synchronous or
 asynchronous:

 <a name="synchronous-instrument"></a>